xiangshen-dk/workshop-building-secure-apis/docs/static-site.md

 ### Rebuild code

-Now, since we have updated the code, we need to rebuild the deployment package.
+Now, let's rebuild our code to be sure we have the most up to date deployment package.

 ```bash
   cd ~/environment/feedback-ui